IBM/cp4ba-client-onboarding-scenario/23.0.2/StarterDeploymentViaJob.md

       Once the deployment tool completes without a fatal error, it will output a status message that declares successful deployment of the Client Onboarding scenario.
 In addition, it provides key links and user names/passwords for you to use.
 These links/values are specific to your environment.

-      This is the same information, that is also available in the `client-onboarding-information` ConfigMap as shown above.deploy-
+      This is the same information, that is also available in the `000-client-onboarding-information` ConfigMap as shown above.deploy-